distributeaid/distributeaid.org/content/pages/regions/the-balkans/serbia.md

   [a 24% increase](https://data.unhcr.org/en/documents/details/88897) compared to
   the same period of the previous year.
 map: "/uploads/serbia-subregion-map.png"
-governmentResponse: Serbia has 7 Asylum Centres and 12 Reception Centres.
+governmentResponse: 'Serbia has 7 Asylum Centres and 12 Reception Centres.
 To be able to stay in an Asylum Centre, one must be [registered with the intent to apply for asylum](https://asylumineurope.org/reports/country/serbia/reception-conditions/short-overview-of-the-reception-system/), whilst Reception Centres tend to be nearer the border regions and have more flexible